We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 With flexibility, we’re looking to see if you can recline the seats, or if you can connect an infant car seat to it.
-These features matter as being able to recline a stroller seat means that your little one will sleep more comfortably.
+These features matter, as being able to recline a stroller seat means that your little one will sleep more comfortably.

-Likewise, other features like rotating seats, adjustable canopies, and leg rests can all help to make you and your child’s stroller experience more enjoyable.
+Likewise, other features like rotating seats, adjustable canopies, and leg rests can all help make you and your child’s stroller experience more enjoyable.

 Price is always going to matter.
 But with strollers, expensive isn’t always better depending on the features that you consider a priority.